 Any base (such as one of the oriental ones here) can, of course, be combined with Turkish delight.

-But I happened to read a post by Catherine Turnbull, describing her quest to recreate her particularly pleasant childhood ice cream memories of Turkish delight ice cream in Scotland.
+But I happened to read a highly enjoyable (but now, sadly gone) post by Catherine Turnbull, describing her quest to recreate her particularly pleasant childhood ice cream memories of Turkish delight ice cream in Scotland.
 Instantly filled with admiration for such a worthy and dedicated project, I also noted that her ice cream custard base was slightly different from how I normally would have done it.
 Not having tried that before (milk-only custard with added whipped cream), this felt like another good reason to go ahead!

 Putting it all together